deepset-ai/haystack-website/src/pages/docs_hub/usage/search_hub.md

 title: "Search"
 metaTitle: "Search"
 metaDescription: ""
-slug: "/docs/search"
+slug: "/docs/search_hub"
 date: "2020-09-03"
-id: "searchmd"
+id: "search_hubmd"
 ---

 # Search

 Haystack Hub enables you to search your text documents.
-After you uploaded your [documents](/docs_hub/upload_documentsmd), you can start searching.
+After you uploaded your [documents](/docs_hub/upload_documents_hubmd), you can start searching.
 Either you click **Search**  in the menu or **Your Search is ready** on the dashboard.
 When you enter the page, you will find a search bar where you can **ask your question**.

 ![image](../img/HaystackHub_searchempty.png)